ElvieBlooms/rocket_edition/README.md

 * Overworld sprite doesn't support DMG palettes yet (you can use the DMG palette -- the sprite will just be the only thing in full color)
 * Player name options still show Gold's defaults (for now)

+## Compatibility
+This pack is built as its own standalone player sprite mod, using the same framework as the Crystal base mod.
+Since both mods patch the same player sprites and define the same options, running this pack alongside Crystal will likely conflict.
+If you'd like to use both, copy the contents of this pack's `assets` folder into Crystal's own `assets` folder rather than installing them as two separate mods.
+A zip file of the assets will be available in releases for that purpose.

 ## Credits
 This pack's mod framework -- sprite folder discovery, options menu integration, overworld/color/naming/gender overrides -- is built on [dburton95/crystal](https://github.com/dburton95/crystal), used with permission.
 All Team Rocket character sprites, text, and roster additions are original to this pack.